ishtiakrongon/Starting-Out-Java/Chapter_6_Class/Concepts.md

 **A CLASS IS NOT AN OBJECT, BUT A DESCRIPTION OF AN OBJECT**

 When a program is running, it can use the class to create, in memory, as many objects of a specific type as needed.
 Each object that is created from a class is called an *instance* of the class.

+---
+### Instance Fields and Methods

+**CONCEPT:-** Each instance of a class has its own set of fields, which are known as instance fields.
+You can create several instances of a class and store different values in each instance's fields.
+The methods that operate on an instance of a class are known as instance methods.

+#### Constructors

+**CONCEPT:-** A constructor is a method that is automatically called when an object is created.